rxi/lume/README.md

 ```

 ## Iteratee functions
-Several lume functions allow a `table`, `string` or `nil` to be used in place
+Several lume functions allow a non-`function` value to be used in place of
-of their iteratee function argument.
+their iteratee function argument.
 The functions that provide this behaviour
 are: `map()`, `all()`, `any()`, `filter()`, `reject()`, `match()` and
 `count()`.